 However, not every home or budget is compatible with concrete tile.
 In turn, we recommend getting familiar with their limitations and costs before making any buying decisions.

-Fortunately, we outlined the primary pros and cons to consider in this blog.
+Fortunately, we've outlined the primary pros and cons to consider.
 But first, allow us to explain what exactly it means to have concrete roof tiles.

 On this page: